pietrygamat/logiops/Configuration.md

 ## Device Object
 The following are a list of fields that a device object contains.
 ### name
 This is a required string field that defines the name of the device.
-To get the name of the device, check the device detection messages from logid. (e.g. `name: "MX Master";`)
+To get the name of the device, launch logid with the device connected and it should print out a message with the device name. (e.g. `name: "MX Master";`)

 ### buttons
 This is an optional array field that defines the mappings for buttons.